 8. NAM welcomes the continued cooperation between the Agency and Iran as elaborated in the latest report of the Director General, and in this regard, notes the following:

-e. that on 11 February 2013, the Agency carried out a DIV at the IR-40 Reactor at Arak and observed that, installation of cooling and moderator circuit piping was almost complete.
-According to Iran the operation of the IR-40 Reactor is due to commence in the first quarter of 2014.
+e. that on 6 May 2013, the Agency carried out a DIV at the IR-40 Reactor at Arak.
+According to Iran the operation of the IR-40 Reactor is due to commence in the third quarter of 2014.

 10.NAM notes that the Director General mentioned in his report that he reiterated to Iran his position regarding the need to take steps towards the full implementation of its Safeguards Agreement and its other relevant obligations, in order to establish international confidence in the exclusively peaceful nature of Iran's nuclear program.
 In this regard NAM encourages Iran to continue to extend full cooperation.

-11.NAM Notes the three rounds of talks held between the Agency and Iran in Tehran since the Director General’s November 2012 reportto resolve all outstanding substantive issues.
+11.NAM notes one further round of talks held between the Agency and Iran in Vienna on 15 May 2013 since the Director General’s previous reportto resolve all outstanding substantive issues.
 NAM further notes that the DG’s report highlighted that in spite of the intensified dialogue between the Agency and Iran since January 2012, no concrete results have been achieved.
 NAM therefore encourages the continuation of these discussions with a view to finalizing an agreement between the IAEA and Iran.